| The Battle Against Killer Speed

 passengers vulnerable.
 Reduction in general speed makes the consequences of

+all these factors less serious or avoidable if speed is reduced.
 So lift your right foot slightly, and get into the habit of driving more

 courteously, more slowly and more carefully.
 You may save your own life.
 You